 A number of researchers (for example, Cogley 2002) have assessed measures of underlying inflation by how well they forecast inflation over periods as long as three years (or even five years in the case of Bryan and Cecchetti 1994).
 The rationale is often that this is the horizon of 'greatest relevance to monetary policy'.
-However, we do not consider predictability over such long horizons to be a sensible test.26 Consider the case where a central bank had a good measure of underlying inflation to help inform its policy process.
-Hence when the measure indicated a build-up in underlying inflationary pressures the central bank would tend to respond by tightening monetary policy, placing downward pressure on inflation over the next two to three years.
+However, we do not consider predictability over such long horizons to be a sensible test.25 Consider the case where a central bank had a good measure of underlying inflation to help inform its policy process.
+Hence when the measure indicated a build-up in underlying inflationary pressures the central bank would tend to respond by tightening monetary policy, placing downward pressure on inflation over the next few years.
 So we would not expect to see any predictability from underlying inflation to headline inflation at relatively long horizons.
 More generally, over periods of two or three years, developments in inflation will be determined by movements in the fundamental economic determinants of inflation, including the influence of monetary policy.

-Instead, as discussed in Section 2, we think it is more plausible that any predictability is likely to be a fairly short-term phenomenon.
+Instead, as discussed in Section 2.2, we think it is more plausible that any predictability is likely to be a fairly short-term phenomenon.
 Accordingly, we instead examine whether CPI inflation over three or six months (or one or two quarters) can be predicted by various measures of underlying inflation over the corresponding preceding period.
 The first exercise we conduct is to assess the performance of a rule that simply uses various measures of lagged inflation as the prediction for future headline inflation, so that we can calculate the RMSE for each underlying measure i as given by:

-$$RMSE{i} = \sqrt{\frac{\sum{t=1}^{N} \left(\pi{i,t}^{k} - \pi{CPI,t+k}^{k}\right)^{2}}{N}}$$ (2)
+$$RMSE{i} = \sqrt{\frac{\sum{t=1}^{N} (\pi{i,t}^{k} - \pi{CPI,t+k}^{k})^{2}}{N}}$$ (2)

-where $\pi{i,t}^k$ denotes inflation in measure i over the k periods to time t.
+where $\pi{i,t}^{k}$ denotes inflation in measure i over the k periods to time t.

-Some researchers, starting with Bryan and Cecchetti (1994), have conducted similar tests using a regression framework, that is, allowing for the possibility of a coefficient on the lagged underlying inflation rate that is different to one (and a non-zero constant term).
+Some researchers, starting with Bryan and Cecchetti (1994), have conducted similar tests using a regression framework - that is, allowing for the possibility of a coefficient on the lagged underlying inflation rate that is different to one (and a non-zero constant term).
 However, other researchers (for example, Rich and Steindel 2005) have found that the results of such exercises can differ significantly between in- and out-of-sample tests, with some instability in coefficient estimates.
-In contrast, our estimates may be more robust in the sense that there is no difference between in- and out-of-sample tests.
-Equivalently, our analysis corresponds to feasible forecasting rules that might be quite close to those followed by real-world analysts, who might well forecast that near-term CPI outcomes will be similar to recent underlying inflation outcomes.27
+Our estimates may be more robust in the sense that there is no difference between in- and out-of-sample tests.
+Equivalently, our analysis corresponds to feasible forecasting rules that might be quite close to those followed by real-world analysts, who might well forecast that near-term CPI outcomes will be similar to recent underlying inflation outcomes.26

-26 Some of our reservations appear to be also shared by Wynne (1999).
+25 Some of our reservations appear to be also shared by Wynne (1999).

 Of course, if headline inflation is very noisy it raises the question of whether the ability to forecast it is a particularly useful test of underlying measures.
-Instead, if there exist other measures that seems to better reflect the trend in inflation, perhaps it might be a better test to see which of the candidate measures of underlying inflation can best predict these other measures.
-Accordingly, we also assess how well our various measures of underlying inflation can predict either the exclusion measure of underlying inflation or the 25 per cent trimmed mean.
+Instead, if there exists another measure that seems to better reflect the trend in inflation, a better test might be whether candidate measures of underlying inflation can predict that measure.
+Accordingly, we also assess how well our various measures of underlying inflation can predict either the exclusion measure of underlying inflation or the 15 per cent trimmed mean.